Maldus512/website/content/articles/flutter-elm-lvgl/index.md

 }
 ```

-While not exactly up to the standard of higher level frameworks, the code should be fairly readable by virtue of being dead simple: create a button with some text inside; when the button is clicked call a function.
-Whitin this callback we have some logic and a corresponding UI update.
+While not exactly up to the standard of higher level frameworks, the code remains fairly readable by virtue of being dead simple: create a button with some text inside; when the button is clicked call a function; within this callback manage some application logic and update the UI accordingly.

-When properly setup and compiled (the library is only distributed from sources and C doesn't have a package manager, so it's not straightforward), you are greeted by something like this at runtime:
+When properly setup and compiled (the library is only distributed from sources and C doesn't have a package manager, so it's not straightforward), you are greeted by something like this:

 ![LVGL window](lvgl1.png)

 Depending on what you are used to, this approach may look primitive - and it is.
-It is based on retained state UI with a *very* imperative API.
+It is based on retained state UI with a *very* imperative API.\
 You want a button?
 Create one.
 You want to know when it has been clicked?
 Attach a callback to it.
 You need to update the label with the new state?
 You better keep track of that pointer.

 It is archaic in the sense that the developer is responsible for everything.
-There are reasons for that of course - performance being the first in line - but that still opens you to a plethora of nasty bugs and problems that you have to tackle yourself.
+There are reasons for that of course - performance being the first in line - but the fact doesn't change that it leaves you vulnerable to a plethora of nasty bugs.\

-For example, remember when I mentioned UI and business logic?
-In this example they are not exactly distinct.
+For example, I mentioned that UI and business logic should be kept distinct.
+It is not the case in this example: `button_event_cb` acts out the application logic but needs to be attached to the UI directly (it even takes a UI data type as parameter).

-`button_event_cb` acts out the application logic but needs to be attached to the UI directly - it even takes a UI data type as parameter.
-To properly separate them, we could try something like this:
+To separate them we could try something like this:

 ```C
 #include "model.h"